Hong Kong pop singer, activist Anthony Wong arrested on corruption charge

 HONG KONG: A prominent Hong Kong singer and pro-democracy activist was arrested by the city’s anti-corruption watchdog Monday over accusations that he broke the law by singing at a political rally three years ago.

-The arrest of Anthony Wong Yiu-Ming is the latest official move against those who had been pushing for greater democracy in the semiautonomous Chinese territory.
+The arrest of Anthony Wong in the latest official move against those who had been pushing for greater democracy in the semiautonomous Chinese territory.

 Hong Kong’s Independent Commission Against Corruption said Wong performed two songs at the 2018 rally and urged attendees to vote for pro-democracy candidate Au Nok-hin in a legislative by-election.